Västgöta Regiment

-The Västgöta Regiment (Västgöta regemente), also I 6, was a Swedish Army infantry regiment that traced its origins back to the 16th century.
+The Royal Västgöta Regiment (Västgöta regemente), also I 6, was a Swedish Army infantry regiment that traced its origins back to the 16th century.
 It was converted from a cavalry regiment in 1811 and disbanded in 1927.
 The regiment's soldiers were recruited from the province of Västergötland, and it was later garrisoned there.

 History

-The regiment was converted from the cavalry regiment Västergötland Dragoon Regiment in 1811 and was given the name Västgöta Regiment.
+The regiment was converted from the cavalry regiment Royal Västergötland Dragoon Regiment in 1811 and was given the name Västgöta Regiment.
 The regiment was given the designation I 6 (6th Infantry Regiment) in a general order in 1816.
 It was garrisoned in Vänersborg from 1916, and disbanded in 1927.